-6. Bicycle and pedestrian amenities.
+6. Bicycle and Pedestrian Standards.
 Commercial and mixed-use development shall provide bicycle parking in accordance with Table 12-9.2 and below standards.
 Redevelopment Zoning Districts may require additional bicycle parking as described in a particular Redevelopment Zoning District.